Padjelanta National Park: Plants

 Most of the park is situated above the tree line; meaning few species of trees can survive the harsh climate of the park.
 The exposure of strong winds and the cold winters has made it so that the only tree that can exist in any relevant numbers is the small and robust Betula pubescens subsp. tortuosa (mountain birch).
 These form a small forest of 1,400 hectares or 3,500 acres) in the northeast corner of the park.

 The diversity of the flora is extremely high, nonetheless: over 400 different lower plant (thallophytes) species have been cataloged in the area, which reportedly is a record in the Swedish fells (highlands).
 This is due to its western position and chalk-rich bedrock.
 Some of these species, such as Arenaria humifusa and Gentiana aurea, can only be found in the Swedish fell regions and Potentilla robbinsiana is a plant that, in Europe, has only ever been found in Padjelanta.

+Lichens

+Padjelanta National Park is home to an exceptionally rich and diverse lichen flora.
+A 2023 study documented 10 lichen species new to Sweden and 98 species new to the Lule lappmark region within the park.
+Notable finds include Arthonia protoparmeliae, new to both Sweden and Norway, and the rediscovery of the endangered Degelia plumbea after 79 years.
+The park's varied geology, including areas of calcareous and ultramafic rock, contributes to this lichen diversity.
+While only six red-listed lichen species were recorded, this likely reflects insufficient assessment of alpine lichen species rather than a lack of conservation concern.
+The study highlights Padjelanta's importance as a "lichen diversity heaven" and its significance for lichen conservation in Scandinavia.